-Students may apply for transfer admission by following the instructions at www.admissions.unc.edu.
+A student is considered a transfer applicant if he/she has attended another postsecondary institution after graduating from high school.
+Such students may apply for transfer admission by following the instructions at www.admissions.unc.edu.
 In addition to the completed application, which includes the nonrefundable application fee (or fee-waiver request) and required essays, students are expected to submit the following materials:

 Official transcript from all colleges attended, including summer sessions and including any online or distance-education classes

 Official high school transcript (grades nine through 12)

 Official results from the SAT Reasoning or the ACT Plus Writing examination (sophomore transfers only)